98th Infantry Division (United States): Order of battle

-Arriving in Oahu, Hawaii on 19 April 1944, the roughly 19,590 soldiers of the 98th relieved the 33rd Infantry Division of responsibility for the defense of the Hawaiian Islands and continued training for deployment to Asia.
-Slated as a participant in Operation Olympic, scheduled for 1 November 1945 as one of two planned invasions of Japan, the 98th was relieved of garrison duties by the 372nd Infantry Regiment on 15 May 1945 to train for that operation.
-However, the war drew to a close before the 98th was deployed to an active combat zone.
-Instead, the 98th Infantry Division arrived in Japan on 27 September 1945 and served in Osaka, Japan as part of the occupying force until 16 February 1946 when the unit was inactivated.
+The roughly 19,590 soldiers of the 98th arrived in Oahu, Hawaii, on 19 April 1944, and relieved the 33rd Infantry Division of responsibility for the defense of the Hawaiian Islands.
+On 15 May 1945, the 98th was relieved of garrison duties by the 372nd Infantry Regiment, freeing them up to train for Operation Olympic, scheduled for 1 November 1945 as one of two planned invasions of Japan.
+Instead, the Japanese surrendered, and the 98th Infantry Division arrived in Japan on 27 September 1945.
+It served in Osaka as part of the occupying force until 16 February 1946 when the unit was inactivated.

-Awards earned by 98th Infantry Division soldiers during this period include: Legion of Merit-1; Soldier's Medal-8; Bronze Star−146.
+Awards earned by 98th Infantry Division soldiers during this period include: Legion of Merit: 1; Soldier's Medal: 8; Bronze Star: 146.

-Commanding Generals during the World War II era were:
+Commanding generals during World War II: